Crime Scene Investigation Blog Posts

 - John Calvin Gaziano

-Pinnacle Forensics completed a 40-hour Crime Scene Photography course hosted by Kerrville Police Department in Kerrville, Texas, serving law enforcement personnel in the Texas Hill Country
+Pinnacle Forensics completed a 40-hour Crime Scene Photography course for Kerrville Police Department, serving Kerr County and Texas Hill Country law enforcement.